When that window shattered into 7 billion pieces, a sliver stuck my heart and maybe a sliver is all we ever have?

 The farm boy nods to his dad through that hole where there used to be a window.
 The window that broke — but who are we to see?

-The son pulls with the now full wagon to take up to unload at the grain bin.
+The son pulls the now full wagon toward the grain bin and the unloading of his load.

 “Yes – it’s just a White Horse Hour.”
 The Farmer turns on the headland, pulls back into the field.